mrueda/beacon2-ri-tools/README.md

 ### Testing the code

 I am not using any CPAN's module to perform unit tests.
 When I modify the code my "integration tests" are done by comparing to reference files.
-You can validate the installation using the files included in the [test](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/test) directory.
+You can validate the installation using the files included in the [test](https://github.com/mrueda/beacon2-ri-tools/tree/main/test) directory.

-# HOW TO RUN BEACON
+# HOW TO RUN `beacon`

 We recommend following this [tutorial](https://b2ri-documentation.readthedocs.io/en/latest/tutorial-data-beaconization).